 Pineapple Plant Propagation

 The rooting process should take around two months, during which time you'll want to make sure your plant is getting everything it needs to grow: sunlight, warm temperatures and water in well-draining soil.
-Some plants will take years to produce fruit if it does at all, but the plant will still offer long, hearty, spiky leaves that can make a great addition to any garden or outdoor space.
+Some plants will take years to produce fruit if they bear at all, but the plant will still offer long, hearty, spiky leaves that can make a great addition to any garden or outdoor space.